Yuanphone/web-scraping-challenge/README.md

 ### Part 2: MongoDB and Flask Application
 Use MongoDB with Flask templating to create a new HTML page that displays all the information that was scraped from the URLs above.

-Start by converting your Jupyter notebook into a Python script called scrape_mars.py by using a function called scrape.
-This function should  execute all your scraping code from above and return one Python dictionary containing all the scraped data.
+Start by converting the Jupyter notebook into a Python script called scrape_mars.py by using a function called scrape.
+This function should  execute the scraping code from above and return one Python dictionary containing all the scraped data.

-Next, create a route called /scrape that will import your scrape_mars.py script and call your scrape function.
+Next, create a route called /scrape that will importthe scrape_mars.py script and call the scrape function.

 Store the return value in Mongo as a Python dictionary.

-Create a root route / that will query your Mongo database and pass the Mars data into an HTML template for displaying the data.
+Create a root route / that will query the Mongo database and pass the Mars data into an HTML template for displaying the data.

 Create a template HTML file called index.html that will take the Mars data dictionary and display all the data in the appropriate HTML elements.
 ## screenshots for the Application